pouyapez/yago3-tc/index.md

         <font style="font-size:20px"><b>What is YAGO3-TC?</b></font>
          <hr>
         <p class="text right-align text-large add-top-margin" style="width:100%;">
         YAGO3-TC is a semi-complete KG created from a random subgraph of the test and validation data of YAGO3-10.
-As the test        data, it contains 28,364 triples from which 2,976 ones of them labled as positive triples.
+As the test        data, it contains 28,364 triples from which 2,976 ones of them labeled as positive triples.
         </p>
         <font style="font-size:20px"><b>Submission instructions</b></font>
           <hr>